HOME

 The Ohio Tobacco Museum

-Ohio Tobacco Museum, Inc. is located at 703 South Second Street beside the tobacco warehouses.
+Ohio Tobacco Museum, Inc. is located at 703 So.
+Second Street (U.S. Rt.
+52) beside the former tobacco warehouses.

-This two story brick house is of Federal and Georgian style architecture.
-This 1850s home was once owned by the Espey family, owners of Espey Heavy Munition Works in Cincinnati.
-This company produced Ripley's three cannons for protection during the Civil War.
-The historic home became the site for the Ohio Tobacco Museum in 1988 and stands as the only such museum in the state of Ohio.
-The contents of the museum have been provided through public and private donations and represent the story of Ripley's unique southern Ohio agricultural history.
-Tobacco was a huge crop, and even Thomas Jefferson grew tobacco.
+The two-story brick house is of Federal and Georgian style architecture.
+This 1850s home was once owned by the Espey family.
+Mr. Espey worked for Heavy Munition Works in Cincinnati, the company that produced Ripley’s three cannons for protection during the Civil War.
+The historic home became the site of the Ohio Tobacco Museum in 1988 and stands as the only such museum in the state of Ohio.
+The contents of the museum have been provided through public and private donations and represent the story of Ripley’s unique southern Ohio agricultural history.

 Tour groups are welcome.